Penguin Prison

 Penguin Prison (born 1983) is an electropop project composed solely of New York City singer, musician, producer and remixer Chris Glover.
 His stage name comes from a freestyle rap he created with his friend about George W. Bush when they started saying "He's a penguin vision, he went to the penguin prison, and assumed a penguin position".
 Penguin Prison is known a solo act, but his original songs are often created with the help of other musicians.
 He has a band for live shows and tours consisting of Andrew Pertes, David Gross, Ben Grubin (of the band Hockey), and formerly Ernesto Karolys.

 Life and career

 Early life

 Chris Glover was born in 1983 and grew up in New York City's Upper East Side.
 His early musical influences came mostly from his mother's love of country music.
 Glover's favorite artists growing up were Johnny Cash, Patsy Cline, and Hank Williams.
 Glover showed an interest in performing music at an early age when he joined his school's gospel choir at age 10, singing alongside future R&B artist Alicia Keys.
-While a teen, he performed at CBGB's with his punk band The Museum.
+When he was 12 years old he was on Star Search.
+In high school, he performed at CBGB's with his punk band The Museum.